Getting the most from Good-Gums

 - Gently move the floss between the teeth until it nestles against one tooth right up under the gum margin, which is a prime location for plaque to start and gum infection to take hold.

-- Wrap the floss around the tooth and rub with the floss so that it scrapes along the side of the tooth.
+- Wrap the floss tightly around one side of the tooth and rub it up and down so that it scrapes along the side of the tooth as far as you can all the way under the gums’ collar.
 Repeat for each tooth on that side of the mouth.

 - Take another pinch of Good-Gums for the other side of the mouth, and then repeat the process, and then again for the lowers (or the uppers).